Sly-Ry/Food-Fest/README.md

 lazy loading
     - defer loading certain assets until they're needed by the application.

+loaders
+    - Loaders pre-process the assets on a file by file basis before and during the build.
+    - While loaders are configured in the module property of the webpack configuration object, plugins are configured in the plugins array.
+    - Loaders are used mostly for non JavaScript files such as image, CSS, and HTML files.

 image compression
     - Compression will take the data that makes up the image and decrease the image's overall size, with minimal loss to the image's integrity.
     Lossy image compression: refers to the fact that some of the image data is lost during compression.